-The World Health Organisation defines health as, “a state of complete physical, mental and social well-being”.
-Consequently, Psychological Wellbeing plays an instrumental role in general health and in an individual’s ability to flourish.
+The World Health Organisation defines health as, “a state of complete physical, mental and social wellbeing”.
+Consequently, psychological wellbeing plays an instrumental role in general health and in an individual’s ability to thrive.

-L&M use the latest wellbeing research (see below) and research of how psychological wellbeing is gained to guide its work.
-Simply, we consider an individual as having positive, psychological wellbeing when s/he,
+L&M use the latest wellbeing research (see research summary below) and research of how psychological wellbeing is gained to guide its work.
+Simply, we consider an individual as having psychological wellbeing when s/he,

-Academic consensus and across-nation policy agencies support psychological wellbeing as being the culmination of three distinct concepts (e.g., O’Donnell et al., 2014; OECD, 2013):
+Our practical definition is in keeping with academic consensus and across-nation policy agencies that support psychological wellbeing as being the culmination of three distinct concepts (e.g., O’Donnell et al., 2014; OECD, 2013):

-This conceptualisation of wellbeing; provides real information of how people relate to wellbeing, is measurable with major predictive power, and correlates with objective physiological measures of electrical activity in relevant brain areas.
-Practically, and most importantly, it provides an opportunity to confidently readdress previous limited perceptions of health and wellbeing for the benefit of individuals, organisations, and indeed, society.
+Practically, and most importantly, it provides an opportunity to confidently readdress previously limited perceptions of health and wellbeing for the benefit of individuals, organisations, and indeed, society.

 – O.Donnell, G., Deaton, A., Durand, M., Halpern, D., and Layard, R. (2014).
 Wellbeing and policy.
 Legatum Institute, London, UK.

 – Organisation for Economic Co-operation and Development (2013).
 OECD Guidelines on Measuring Subjective Well-being.
 OECD Publishing, Paris, France.